techidaily/site-fox-boxes/source/_posts/updated-2024-approved-direct-engagement-or-mass-distribution-twitch-and-youtube-contrast.md

 **Video - Where Should You Stream in 2022? - Twitch vs YouTube Live**

-## FAQs

-### How Much Do YouTube Gaming Streamers Make?

-On YouTube, a streamer mainly gets paid based on the ads, which is $0.10 to $0.30 per ad view.
-Therefore, if your video gets up to 50,000 views, you can earn between $5,000 to $15,000 for that content alone.

-### Why Do YouTubers Stream on Twitch?

-Most YouTubers stream on Twitch because it pays better than YouTube, has a better community, extensions, and bots

 <!-- affiliate ads begin -->
 <span id="1328683">
 					<video width="200" height="200" style="cursor:pointer"